mxc42/starter_indicator_docs/setup.md

 Download [simple_redlight.lss](simple_redlight.lss) to your system's Lynx directory.

-Once you have the lss file copied and the device shows up in Device Manager, open FinishLynx and create a new scoreboard for the device.
-FinishLynx must be opened after the device is attached.
+Once you have the lss file copied and the device shows up in Device Manager, open FinishLynx.
 If FinishLynx was running before attaching the device, you must close and reopen FinishLynx.
-You may also have to close and reopen FinishLynx after creating the new scoreboard.
+Create a new scoreboard under the Scoreboard>Options menus in FinishLynx.
+Restart FinishLynx after creating and setting up the scoreboard.

 Scoreboard settings should use the COM port corresponding to the device as shown in Device Manager.